jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

     - "visibility timeout" - when message is able to be read again after initial read
         - in case of process failure
         - ChangeMessageVisibility - to extend invisibility
+    - "group_id" = sort of like partition key
+        - but no partitioning
     - MaximumReceives = # of reads before a msg is sent to DLQ
     - Standard Queue
         - unlimited throughput